Hang gliding 1974 part 2

 — Maralys Wills and Chris Wills, Higher than Eagles, the Tragedy and Triumph of an American Family, 1992 (see this site’s review of the book)

-Ed Cesar subsequently became a test pilot for Eipper-Formance.
-He ran a business creating aircraft interiors and his clients included the actor and jet pilot John Travolta.
+Ed Cesar became a test pilot for Los Angeles-based Eipper-Formance.
+Outside the hang gliding world, Ed subsequently ran a business creating aircraft interiors and his clients included the actor and jet pilot John Travolta.
+Coincidentally, Brian also worked in airliner refurbishment.

 That looks to me like the Scripps Institution of Oceanography pier, which is at the south end of the Torrey Pines ridge, San Diego.